 Although Bazoin is not one of the better-known tourist destinations in the Marais Poitevin, it’s still possible to hire a boat here and enjoy a boat trip down the river.

-Just a few minutes’ journey away is the Pôle Nature du Marais Poitevin nature reserve visitor centre in Taugon – ideal for anyone wanting to dive in and find out more about the story behind this incredible Regional Nature Reserve – a place like no other in France.
+Just a few minutes’ journey away is the Pôle Nature du Marais Poitevin nature reserve visitor centre in Taugon.
+It’s ideal for anyone wanting to dive in and find out more about the story behind this incredible Regional Nature Reserve – a place like no other in France.

 La Rochelle by bike

 Next, it’s a straight run through to La Rochelle by bike, a journey that will take you through a unique natural setting along the canal connecting Marans with La Rochelle, a dynamic city that’s always been shaped by the sea.
-There are many feats of civil engineering (bridges and locks) and fauna and flora to be seen, as well as small villages within easy reach.
+There are many feats of civil engineering (bridges and locks) and fauna and flora to be seen.
+Moreover, small villages are within easy reach.
 The canal itself is a protected site of special environmental interest for almost 9 km of its length.
-Its well-maintained towpath brings travellers to within sight of the famous Towers of La Rochelle, marking the final stage of the Vélofrancette!
+Its well-maintained towpath brings travellers to within sight of the famous Towers of La Rochelle.
+This marking the final stage of the Vélofrancette!

 Finally you can dismount and enjoy a well-earned break and a drink at the Old Port!